Falkner's Circle: Description

-Falkner's Circle consisted of twelve stones with a diameter of 36.6m.
-Only one of these now survives, the others having been destroyed due to the twentieth-century expansion of intensive farming in the local area.
-This solitary stone has been incorporated into a hedge line located 250m east of the West Kennet Avenue.
+Falkner's Circle consisted of twelve stones, arranged in a circle with a diameter of 36.6m.
+Only one of these survives, the others having been destroyed due to the 20th-century expansion of intensive farming in the area.
+This stone has been incorporated into a hedge line, 250m east of the West Kennet Avenue.
 The surviving standing stone measures 1.28m high from ground level, with a maximum basal width of 2.10m.
 It is likely to stretch for at least another 0.5m below the ground surface, meaning that the stone is probably 2m in total length.
 Its long axis is aligned on an east to west direction.
 The stone is covered in extensive lichen growth and the top has several natural depressions.

-The grey sarsen stones used at Falkner's Circle were of the same type used in the Avebury stone circle and in the two Avenues (West Kennet and Beckhampton) connected to it.
-Falkner's Circle is located at the southern end of a natural scatter of sarsen stones; this scatter was recorded by the antiquarian William Stukeley in the eighteenth century, although they were later removed by farmers.
+The grey sarsen stones used at Falkner's Circle were of the type used in the Avebury stone circle and in the two avenues (West Kennet and Beckhampton) connected to it.
+Falkner's Circle is at the southern end of a natural scatter of sarsen stones; this scatter was recorded by the antiquarian William Stukeley in the 18th century, although they were later removed by farmers.
 Because of this location on the edge of the sarsen scatter, the archaeologist Mark Gillings and his team proposed that the circle's builders may have understood this as a "liminal" space that was worthy of monumentalisation.
 If this is the case, Gillings et al. argued, Falkner's Circle might have constituted "a monument to stones as opposed to one for people".
 It is possible that Falkner's Circle was created by erecting stones in the location where they were naturally found.
 In this scenario, Gillings et al. noted, it might have represented a "hybrid construction" that blurred the division between "nature" and "culture".

 Excavations carried out at the site in 2002 revealed several worked flints of Mesolithic ("Middle Stone Age") type at the site, including one microlith and a broken tranchet axe.
 Gillings et al. suggested that these Mesolithic flints, which are uncommon in the region, may indicate that this specific location had "an enduring historical/mythological significance" for people from the Mesolithic right through to the Neolithic.